COVID shots for kids help prevent dangerous new variants: Here’s how - NewsBreak

 Scientists agree.
 Each infection — whether in an adult in Yemen or a kid in Kentucky — gives the virus another opportunity to mutate.
 Protecting a new, large chunk of the population anywhere in the world limits those opportunities.

 That effort got a lift with 28 million U.S. kids 5 to 11 years old now eligible for child-sized doses of the Pfizer-BioNTech vaccine.
-Moves elsewhere, like Austria’s recent decision to require all adults to be vaccinated and even the U.S. authorizing booster shots for all adults on Friday , help by further reducing the chances of new infection.What is the ‘delta plus’ variant of the coronavirus?
+Moves elsewhere, like Austria’s recent decision to require all adults to be vaccinated and even the U.S. authorizing booster shots for all adults on Friday , help by further reducing the chances of new infection.Kids over 5 now eligible for Augusta’s vaccine incentive program

 Vaccinating kids also means reducing silent spread, since most have no or mild symptoms when they contract the virus.
 When the virus spreads unseen, scientists say, it also goes unabated.
 And as more people contract it, the odds of new variants rise.